Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/datashare/Readme.md

 ### Dev Container

 A dev container is included to allow for an easier setup of your local dev environment.
 It includes all the required dependencies to execute the code and is the recommended way of testing this sample.
-For more information, please refer to <https://code.visualstudio.com/docs/devcontainers/containers> for more information.
+For more information, please refer to <https://code.visualstudio.com/docs/devcontainers/containers>.

-## Prerequisites
+### Prerequisites

 - A *source* Azure Data Share account
 - A *source* Azure Storage Data Lake account (Gen2)